-Following the Company's two strategic transactions with Electrum and Fresnillo in January and February of 2020, respectively, Plata plans to emerge in 2020 as a refreshed publicly listed vehicle ready to evaluate new opportunities.
+Following the strategic transaction with Fresnillo in February 2020, Plata plans to emerge in 2020 as a refreshed publicly listed vehicle ready to evaluate new opportunities.
 The Company is seeking its next project or transformational transaction and is open to evaluating opportunities as they arise.